 It's a great way for highly motivated high school students who are strong in art and design to get a jump on college.
 You may even be eligible to receive tuition support through the State of Michigan - State School Aid Act.
 Speak to your school counselor for eligibility requirements and more information.

-KCAD is accepting applications for the Fall 2019 semester.
+KCAD is accepting applications for the Spring 2021 semester.
 Please connect with us using the Student Inquiry or Teacher Inquiry form below so we can advise you on the process.

 High School Dual Enrollment Locations